 The white southern style clubhouse was designed by Charles W. Connelly & Associates and was under construction from 1963 to 1967 and officially opened in September 1967.
 In 1999, the golf course side of the clubhouse was redesigned for a more open feel by Ferry Hayes & Allen Designers, Inc. and Brian Dickerson.
 The building features a grand ballroom in the center with an oak floor.
 Off the main entrance foyer are a library and card room.

 Other features include several dining areas off the main kitchen, each with a distinct look and 15 fireplaces located throughout.
-The gentleman’s and ladies’ locker rooms are located on the west side of the building.
+The gentlemen’s and ladies’ locker rooms are located on the west side of the building.
 The men’s locker room features a grill and two lounge areas with paintings of the golf course throughout.

-In the winter of 2008, the member’s pavilion was constructed behind the 18th green.
+In the winter of 2008, the members' pavilion was constructed behind the 18th green.
 During Wells Fargo tournament week, this is a members-only area where they can watch play on 18.
-This building features oak walls, a large gathering space, a bar and a kitchen.
+This building features oak paneling, a large gathering space, a bar and a kitchen.
 The swimming pool was also re-done at the same time and is connected to this building on the parking lot side.
 The tennis shop was also rebuilt near here.